 Pregnancy is a normal and natural part of life for most women, and for many, the process from conception, pregnancy and onset of labour and delivery goes well with very few complications.
-Of course in some case this is not the case and women may seek medical assistance.
-Potential clients of ours often seek information from our Melbourne Clinic about pregnancy acupuncture.
-Some information about morning sickness, inductions and breech presentations has been presented below.
+In some cases expectant mothers may wish to look at some natural options to include as part of their pregnancy and birth plan.

-Upwards of 2/3rds of pregnant women will experience nausea and vomiting at the beginning of their pregnancy.
+Upwards of 2/3rds of pregnant women will experience nausea and vomiting at the beginning.
 Generally morning sickness is self limiting and usually occurs between the 4th -14th weeks.
 20% of women may have these symptoms into their 2nd trimester.
-In a small amount of cases a more serious form of morning sickness may develop called gravidarum emesis.
-Generally the symptoms are mild and can be managed without medication or further intervention.
+In a small amount of cases a more serious form may develop called gravidarum emesis.
+Generally the symptoms of gravidarum emesis are mild, and can be managed without medication or further intervention.
 Small snacks, Vitamin B6 supplementation, avoiding triggering smells, food and environments.
 In some instances a treating medical doctor may prescribe some baby safe anti-emetics.
 Whenever there is vomiting, it is important to monitor hydration levels (1).

 Nausea and vomiting - Acupuncture has been found to be a useful adjunct in the treatment of nausea and vomiting - especially in post chemo and post operative circumstances .
-This is a promising effect of nausea and vomiting -sympptoms that area so prevalent in mornings sickness.
-Acupuncture for morning sickness may not yet beconsidered a good option for sole treatment but could be considered an additional treatment alongside conventional treatment.
+This is a promising effect of acupuncture for nausea and vomiting.
+Acupuncture for morning sickness may not yet be considered for sole treatment but can be considered an additional treatment option alongside conventional treatment.

 Induction of labour - A 2011 study found that electroacupuncture was useful to achieve cervical ripening prior to labour induction (5) A 2015 SR review contradicted earlier findings of a Cochrane review and reported that acupuncture may reduce the length of labour, especially during the first stage of labour.
 The findings are considered unclear and more research is required before more concrete recommendations can be made about acupuncture induction (4).
 Debra Betts a respected acupuncturist and mid wife suggests it may be that prebirth acupuncture which aims to prepare a woman’s body for labour, whereas acupuncture induction aims to stimulate contractions.
 It could be that stimulating uterine contractions without an individualised approach to address factors such as cervical ripening, the baby’s position, emotional factors, and physical stamina has limited beneficial effects in terms of labour outcomes (6).